DavidKe410/Tunnel-Vision/README.md

 - CAD: Computer Aided Design
 - UAS: Unmanned aerial system
 - GPS: Global Positioning System
+- ToF: Time of flight

 TODO:
 1. Create the structure around FV components
 2. Test components and create calibration or initial setup procedures?
 3. Test Telemetry radio with all other components
+        - Radio works with the ToF data
-4. Test all sensing devices, recording all data, and see sampling rate
+5. Test all sensing devices, recording all data, and see sampling rate

 Notes:
 1. Finished CADing potential FV control parts and layed most of them out in a possible configuration